© Museum of London

 Charlotte Hyde, Trainee

-Charlotte is currently a Trainee at Nottingham City Museums and Galleries, and she is based at Wollaton Hall.
-She is due to complete her Traineeship in November 2022.
+Charlotte was a Trainee at Nottingham City Museums and Galleries, based at Wollaton Hall.
+She completed her Traineeship in November 2022.

 Charlotte has a keen interest in gallery design, exhibition planning, and audience engagement.
 She is currently in the process of writing a paper on the John Ruskin Collection at Nottingham Natural History Museum, creating teaching and learning resources for the newer galleries in the museum, and providing input on the Wollaton Hall Transformation Project.
 Charlotte completed her MA in Museum and Heritage Development at Nottingham Trent University in September 2022.